 KLA is a leading maker of process controls and yield management systems.
 With their business growing, they needed analytics capabilities.
 They wanted to provide data-driven outcomes for their customers.
 They also needed to perform CDC in Snowflake for high performance data capture.
 They looked to Informatica and Snowflake to help them with their cloud-first data strategy.
 With Informatica Cloud Mass Ingestion, they’re able to deliver continuous data replication.
 When KLA moved change data into their Snowflake centralized cloud data lake, in one weekend they moved 1,000 Oracle database tables representing 12 years of historical ERP data.
 They also captured and integrated incremental Oracle data changes directly into Snowflake.

 Ovo, which is part of Lippo Group, is Indonesia’s largest payment, rewards and financial services platform.
 They wanted to increase customer engagement with the Ovo ecosystem.
 This includes Ovo apps, Ovo points, Ovo deals and Ovo merchants.
 With IDMC’s data engineering streaming service, they can now stream large quantities of customer data in real-time from their apps to identify customer behavior and patterns.
 They can also integrate the data with customer transactions and patterns to deliver personalized real-time campaigns in less than 15 seconds.

 Get Started with Streaming Analytics

-Informatica Data Management Cloud offers highly capable and well-integrated stream processing as part of its overall data management functionality to ingest, process and analyze real-time streaming data improving operational efficiency, optimize cost, and provide faster insights.
+Informatica’s Intelligent Data Management Cloud offers highly capable and well-integrated stream processing as part of its overall data management functionality.
+This enables you to ingest, process and analyze real-time streaming data.
+The end result improves operational efficiency, optimizes costs and provides faster insights.